Search on TFTC

 No massive deductibles.
 No networks.
 No limitations on how long you can use it.

-Maybe you no longer send your money to the large health insurance abyss.
-You are sending money to another human being to help with their healthcare expenses.
-Cancer cases, motorcycle accidents, heart procedures, brain surgeries, NICU babies, and a host of other large health events have all been funded by the platform.
+Maybe you no longer send your money to the giant health insurance abyss.
+Instead, you are sending money to another human being to help with their healthcare expenses.
+The platform has funded cancer cases, motorcycle accidents, heart procedures, brain surgeries, NICU babies, and a host of other large health events.
 99.8% of bills that were submitted were fully funded.

 You can try it and become a member for 3 months for $89 dollars a month.
 Fund people.